Akuli/math-derivations/README.md

 (env) $ python3 build.py
 ```

+Then open `html/index.html` in web browser.
+You don't need to run a server.

 If you want `build.py` to send F5 to the browser window where math-derivations is open:

 ```